We give clients what they need. Not what's scalable or us to sell.

 If you’re already using it, it's one of the best options for installing any pixel, or code snippet.

 It makes it easy to manage all your pixels and tags.
+And, having all code snippets load from GTM increase page load speed in many cases.

 The first thing you need to do is expand the “I will use a tag manager” section.
 Then, copy your “partner ID” and move on to the next step.